-Requirement Description es contemplated above will be achieved and must, where le include actions to - Avoid, modify, remedy control or stop any action, activity or process which causes pollution or environmental degradation; (ii) Comply with any prescribed environmental management standards or practises; (iii) Comply with any applicable provisions of the Act regarding closure, where applicable; and (iv) Comply with any provisions of the Act regarding financial provisions for rehabilitation, where applicable. thod of monitoring the implantation of the impact ment actions contemplated above.
-Sections 4 - 11 and section 14 The free puency of monitoring the implementation of the impact ment actions contemplated above.
-Sections 4 - 11 and section 14 An indication of the persons who will be responsible for the implementation of the impact management actions.
-Sections 4 - 11 The time periods within which the impact management actions must be implemented.
-Sections 4 - 11 and section 14 The mechanism for monitoring compliance with the impact management actions.
-Section 2 and 4-11 A program for reporting on compliance, considering the requirements as prescribed in the Regulations.
-Section 2 onmental awareness plan describing the way - The applicant intends to inform his or her employees of any environmental risk which may result from their work; and Section 5.2 (ii) Risks must be dealt with in order to avoid pollution or the degradation of the environment.
-Any spe authority cific information that may be required by the competent /.
-None.
+Require ment Description (i) Avoid, modify, remedy control or stop any action, activity or process which causes pollution or environmental degradation; (ii) Comply with any prescribed environmental management standards or practises; (iii) Comply with any applicable provisions of the Act regarding closure, where applicable; and (iv) Comply with any provisions of the Act regarding financial provisions for rehabilitation, where applicable. thod of monitoring the implantation of the impact nent actions contemplated above.
+Sections 4 - 11 and section 14 The freq uency of monitoring the implementation of the impact nent actions contemplated above.
+Sections 4 - 11 and section 14 An indica ation of the persons who will be responsible for the nation of the impact management actions.
+Sections 4 - 11 must be periods within which the impact management actions implemented.
+Sections 4 - 11 and section 14 chanism for monitoring compliance with the impact nent actions.
+Section 2 and 4-11 am for reporting on compliance, considering the ents as prescribed in the Regulations.
+Section 2 An enviro (i) onmental awareness plan describing the way - The applicant intends to inform his or her employees of any environmental risk which may result from their work; and Section 5.2 (ii) Risks must be dealt with in order to avoid pollution or the degradation of the environment.
+Any spec authority cific information that may be required by the competent None.